sherlock-audit/2022-11-isomorph-judging/README.md

 **kree-dotcom**

-Sponsor confirmed, will fix

-**kree-dotcom**

 Fixed https://github.com/kree-dotcom/Velo-Deposit-Tokens/commit/76bb63d885759825d93e95925364806168d02e51

 Both DepositReceipts have had the swap quantity changed to an immutable.
 DepositReceipt_USDC contains further checks to ensure the swap quantity would receive between 100 and 105 USDC on deployment so we know it is the right scale.
 This check could also be done with DepositReceipt_ETH but because the value of ETH is dynamic it would be a little more complex so instead we just included a non-zero value check.

-Sorry, corrected a mistake with still using the `HUNDRED` constant for scaling this trade https://github.com/kree-dotcom/Velo-Deposit-Tokens/commit/d8e7651f44a4cee07d23c00aa6ee612e25879771
+Then corrected a mistake with still using the `HUNDRED` constant for scaling this trade in this commit https://github.com/kree-dotcom/Velo-Deposit-Tokens/commit/d8e7651f44a4cee07d23c00aa6ee612e25879771

+**0x00052**

+Fixes looks good.
+Now uses a variable swap amount instead of always using 100 full tokens